 Polyphenols is a term used to classify a large family of antioxidants that includes approximately 4,000 different compounds.
 These chemicals can be found in foods like grapes, pomegranates, green tea, and even red wine.
 They are powerful for fighting illness and disease when included in your diet.
 To boot, when applied topically, the benefits of polyphenols can help to repair damaged skin and restore elasticity to prematurely aging skin.
+Foods with polyphenols can support healthy aging.
+If looking younger is what you want, you can also read about progeline.

 Here are just a few polyphenols sources found in food:

 The polyphenols contained in the pomegranate include significant amounts of tannins, anthocyanins, and ellagic acid.
+Read more about pomegranate extract benefits.

 The anti-aging benefits of pomegranate have been clinically shown to include a photoprotective effect on skin cells.
 In one study, skin that was treated with pomegranate-derived products showed less collagen loss and skin protein breakdown.
 This may help to maintain elasticity of youthful skin.1,2